 - In a medium sauce pan melt the other 2 tablespoons of butter.
 Add the flour and cook on medium heat for several minutes.
 Add the milk and whisk to incorporate and smooth.

-- In a mixing bowl add chopped flank, caramelized onions and garlic, béchamel sauce, white wine, chopped rosemary, drained potatoes, peas, carrots and mix thoroughly.
+- In a mixing bowl add chopped flank, caramelized onions and garlic, béchamel sauce, white wine, chopped rosemary, drained potatoes, cheese, peas, carrots and mix thoroughly.
 Season with kosher salt and fresh ground black pepper to taste.

 - Flour a board and roll out the puff pastry.
 Using one of the baking dishes, trace the outside allowing for about a half inch excess.
 Cut out stars or any shape with extra dough for topping the dish as a garnish.